 - Install the self adhesive hook onto clean, dry surfaces only.

 - Hook should be installed at room temp. of 18°C or higher for best results and in non-humid conditions.
-If temperature is lower warm frame and hook (with hair dryer) to increase the bond.
+If temperature is lower warm frame and hook (with hair dryer or small fan heater) to increase the bond.

-- Do not touch the adhesive with your fingers and ensure that your scissors are clean.
+- Do not touch the adhesive with fingers and ensure your scissors are clean.

 - Do not pre-cut hook and attach to the screen; attach directly to window frame, one side at a time and cut.

 - Hold the hook on the sides between your thumb and forefinger, peel back release liner without touching the glue to about 25mm (1″) and place in position.
 (See picture on left below) Continue down one side of the frame peeling back liner as you go, cut with clean scissors once side is finished, apply pressure to activate the glue.
-Proceed with the other 3 sides of frame using the same technique.
+Proceed with the other 3 sides of frame the same way.

 - Apply pressure to installed hook using a Stanley knife handle or teaspoon, (See picture on right below) this activates the Pressure Sensitive Adhesive, pay special attention to the corners as these often get missed.

 - The hook cannot be lifted and re-positioned if you make a mistake, start again with new hook tape ensuring that you have not left any traces of glue behind and the surface is spotless.

 - Resistance to edge peeling can be improved by nipping or rounding the corner of hook.

-- Mitre hook tape for curves and butt join for square corners.
+- Mitre hook tape for curves and butt join for square corners, please see sketch below.

-- Allow curing, don’t use your flyscreens for 24 hours.
-All folds in your screens will fall out so don’t worry.
+- All folds in your screens will fall out so don’t worry about any creases.